hameedmodibbo/hameedmodibbo/README.md

 - 👋 Hi, I’m @hameedmodibbo
 - 👀 I’m interested in ...Web development
-- 🌱 I’m currently learning ... html and css
+- 🌱 I’m currently learning ...
+JavaScript
 - 💞️ I’m looking to collaborate on ... a portfolio project
 - 📫 How to reach me ... contact me @ hameedkomsiri6656@gmail.com, +2349060734245